 The "spares purchased" part of the fleet provides some self-insurance for repairs and write-offs.

-A government-run fleet would probably "self insure" - what are the equivalent costs for ACTION buses?.
+A government-run fleet would probably "self insure".

 The default is 4.

 What about large families, with say, more than 3 children, or a large group of people travelling together?
 As is required now with current sedans and taxis, more than 1 car will be needed.
-At least most of the time (and all of the time "off peak"), only one fare needs to be paid per car per booking, so a family of, say 7 people booking 2 cars would almost always only pay 2 fares.
+At least most of the time (and all of the time "off peak", including week-ends), only one fare needs to be paid per car per booking, so a family of, say 7 people booking 2 cars would almost always only pay 2 fares.
 For some families, being separated into 2 cars will be unacceptable and they will keep their Tarago.
 The NSW Bureau of Transport Statistics 2011/12 Household Travel Survey measured just 1% of weekday trips and 3% of weekend trips where the vehicle occupancy was 5 or more (Table 4.8.4).
 Unfortunately, the vital "6 or more" figure is not available from this report.

 The default is 5%.